seawolff/oldiecompiler/README.md

 	}

 ## Step 4: Go get a beer
-...because all your styling will be imported into the actual media queries at the bottom of your file
+...because all your styling will be imported into the actual media queries as well as your .oldie styles at the bottom of your file.
+Simple as that.

 	/*
 	--------------------------